-I’ve received many emails from people who’ve read and enjoyed Beatleness over the past few months.
+I’ve received many emails from people who’ve enjoyed and appreciated Beatleness since it came out in the summer of 2014.
 It’s difficult to express how gratifying these emails are, and they make the very hard work of writing a book feel worth every second.
 The reader reviews at amazon are also extremely gratifying.

 I’ve often said that reading Beatleness is as close as young people will get to time travel back to the famously “groovy” and “tumultuous” sixties.
 This reader’s letter confirmed the truth of that.
-But even more importantly, it shows that a motivated person as young as twelve can understand and enjoy Beatleness!
+But equally important to me as an author, I learned that my sociocultural analysis of the Beatles phenomenon can be understood and enjoyed by readers as young as twelve!

-If there’s a young Beatle fan or history buff in your life, give them the gift of Beatleness this holiday season.
-The book will encourage their interest in music and history, and it will get them reading.
-And it never has to be plugged in, recharged, or upgraded.
-Young Beatleness readers may also understand their baby boomer parents or grandparents a bit better.
+If there’s a young Beatle fan or history buff in your life, Beatleness would make a perfect graduation gift.
+It will encourage their interest in music and history, and it will keep them reading.
+It’s a gift that never has to be plugged in, recharged, or upgraded.
+Young Beatleness readers will also come away with a greater understanding of their parents or grandparents.
 And you know that can’t be bad.

 Below is the text of the middle schooler’s letter, complete with charming misspellings: